thrives in the coastal rock gardens

 Conservation Status

-A compact, prostrate shrub with small, grey-green leaves and masses of small, white flowers in spring and summer.
+It was named after a horse.
+Blue Peter Pimelea is a compact, prostrate shrub.
+With small, grey-green leaves and masses of small, white flowers in spring and summer.
 A plant that makes a scented carpet.
-The leaves are narrow, oval-shaped, and covered in fine, silky hairs that give them a silvery-grey appearance.
-The stems are slender and prostrate, spreading to form a dense, weed-suppressing mat.
+The leaves are narrow, oval-shaped.
+Covered in fine, silky hairs.
+That give them a silvery-grey appearance.
+The stems are slender and prostrate.
+Spreading to form a dense, weed-suppressing mat.
 A plant that hugs the ground.
-The flowers are the plant's most striking feature.
-They are small, white, and sweetly scented, resembling daphne in fragrance.
-The flowers are produced in clusters at the tips of the stems, covering the plant in a white blanket.
+The flowers are the most striking feature.
+They are small, white, and sweetly scented.
+Resembling daphne in fragrance.
+The flowers are produced in clusters at the tips of the stems.
+Covering the plant in a white blanket.
 They are attractive to bees and butterflies.
 The flowers are followed by small, dry fruits containing the seeds.
 A plant that smells as good as it looks.
-Blue Peter Pimelea is extremely hardy, tolerating drought, salt spray, wind and frost.
-It is perfect for coastal gardens, rockeries and banks, where its compact, prostrate form provides excellent groundcover.
-The dense mat suppresses weeds and stabilises the soil.
+Blue Peter Pimelea is extremely hardy.
+It tolerates drought, salt spray, wind, and frost.
+It is perfect for coastal gardens, rockeries, and banks.
+Where its compact, prostrate form provides excellent groundcover.
+The dense mat suppresses weeds.
+And stabilises the soil.
 A plant that holds the bank together.
-The cultivar is named Blue Peter after a famous New Zealand racehorse, not the children's television programme.
-The racehorse was a champion, and this plant is a champion in the garden, tough, reliable, and beautiful.
+The cultivar is named Blue Peter after a famous New Zealand racehorse.
+Not the children's television programme.
+The racehorse was a champion.
+And this plant is a champion in the garden.
+Tough, reliable, and beautiful.
 To find Blue Peter Pimelea is to look in coastal gardens and rockeries throughout New Zealand.
-It is a plant of cultivation, not of the wild.
+It is a plant of cultivation.
+Not of the wild.
 The bank is steep.
-The pimelea spreads, silvery-grey mat covered in white, scented flowers.
+The pimelea spreads.
+Silvery-grey mat covered in white, scented flowers.
 The bees buzz.
 The wind blows.
 The plant does not move.
 It holds the bank together.
 That is its job.
+It does not ask for much.
+Just sun and drainage.
+And it takes both.